-For the past year or so, our resident studio ‘waving’ cat has sat pride of place at the front window—beaming at the school kids that pass by our window each day.
+For the past year or so, our resident studio ‘waving’ lucky cat has sat pride of place at the front window—beaming at the school kids that pass by our window each day.
 With the addition of a tiny red wool hat, she has become a well-known character in the neighbourhood.
-Kids line up each day to get their ‘waves’ in… and to throw tantrums when they don’t!
+Kids line up each day to get their ‘waves’ in… and throw tantrums when they don’t!

 Witnessing this ritual between child and cat captures just how easily something so simple can bring just that little bit of magic to those mini-people.
 It even inspired our resident ol’ softy Mr. Wallace (a former resident of Japan) to create our little lucky cat in illustrated form.

 Whether intentional or subconscious, Neil’s adorable drawing brings to mind the illustrious work of Dick Bruna—the creator and author behind the much loved character Miffy—who sadly passed away last month aged 89.
 Miffy’s genius lay in the intense simplicity of her features and the bright pops of primary colour used to bring her to life.
 These themes are beautifully reflected in Neil’s own illustration; red and gold being traditionally lucky colours and the large inquisitive eyes referencing the original design of the plastic figurine.